youtube/cobalt/cobalt/site/docs/codelabs/cobalt_extensions/codelab.md

 ## Extension versioning

-Cobalt Extensions are themselves extensible, but care must be taken to ensure that the extension interface in Cobalt and implementation in a platform's port, which may be built separately, are consistent.
+Starboard Extensions are themselves extensible, but care must be taken to ensure that the extension interface in Cobalt and implementation in a platform's port, which may be built separately, are consistent.